Sixpence (Australian): Origin

 The 1909 Act, required that batches of silver coins should be 925 fine, meaning that in every 1000 coins, 925 should be silver and the rest copper alloy.

 On 1 March 1910 R.M.S Otranto arrived in Sydney carrying the initial shipment of Australian Commonwealth Silver shillings from the Royal Mint, London Other coins, including sixpence, arrived later in the year, completing the set of new Australian silver currency.
-The first Australian coins that were shipped bore the bust of Edward VII, whom had died before the coins reached Australia.
+The first Australian coins that were shipped bore the bust of Edward VII, who had died before the coins reached Australia.

 The origin of the word sixpence is derived from "saxpence".
 Another term for the sixpence is "zac", which was first recorded in Australian English in the 1890s.
 It was also used to mean "a trifling sum of money".
 Although the sixpence is no longer in use within Australia, the word "zac" is still used within Australia with fond memories.

 Designs

-It is a tradition that the direction in which the British Monarchs face on coins changes with each reign.
+It is a tradition that the direction in which the British monarchs face on coins changes with each reign.
 This is believed to have begun with Charles II, who refused to have his portrait painted the same way as Oliver Cromwell, his way to turn his back towards the man who beheaded his father.

 The design of the Australian sixpence was not changed for 50 years, bearing a record as the coin which was least changed.
 The final sixpence minted in 1963 in Melbourne had the same reverse as the first ever coin struck in 1910 in London.

-1910: The obverse of the sixpence in circulation during 1910 had Edward VII crowned and robed facing the right, and the Arms of the Commonwealth of Australia on the reverse, as authorised by the Royal Warrant.
+1910: The obverse of the sixpence in circulation during 1910 had Edward VII crowned and robed facing the right, and the arms of the Commonwealth of Australia on the reverse, as authorised by royal warrant.
 William DeSaulles, the Chief Engraver at the Royal mint, designed the obverse of the Edward VII sixpence.
 DeSaulles initials DES appear at the base of the 1910 sixpence.

-1911-1936: The coins arrived in Australia after King Edward VII died.
+1911–1936: The coins arrived in Australia after King Edward VII died.
 When the King died in 1910, George V ascended the throne.
 The coins minted after 1911, had George V crowned and facing left on the obverse.

-1938-1952: George VI came to the throne on 10 December 1936, after Edward VIII's abdication.
+1938–1952: King George VI came to the throne on 10 December 1936, after Edward VIII's abdication.
 The Royal Mints impressed nature associated with Coin designer, Thomas High Paget's job on the 1935 Prince of Wales commemorative medal, led Paget to be asked to join the competition the new coins for Edward VIII's ascension to the throne.
 Paget's design was successful in being picked, however was never used or issued after Edward VIII's abdication.
 Paget created a new designed with was used for the commemoration of George VI's coronation.
 The coin pictured him looking to the left with no crown.
 The only thing that changed with the George VI coin was the writing on the obverse.
 Between 1938-1948 and 1950–1952, different words are depicted on the coins, this can be seen in more detail below.